 The doctoral degree program in K-12 School Administration is designed to provide administrative and supervisory skills for potential and practicing administrators in elementary, secondary, and higher education institutions, as well as in New Jersey and other State Department of Education settings.
 The program focuses on training informed leaders through the utilization of scholarly research and of theoretical models, which are applied to experiential situations.

 Doctoral students will be considered for matriculation after completing 15 core course credits and by demonstrating competence in the core by successfully passing a qualifying written examination.
-The core courses are:
+The required core courses are:

 | ELMP 6005 |

 | Policy Analysis Administration |